‘Bro culture’ isn’t a new phenomenon. Since the dawn of capitalism ‘bro culture’ has existed in business.

 ‘Bro culture’ is toxic

-47% of SME employees reported suffering from stress (with 12% taking stress-induced sick leave) as reported in our People First Culture Series.
+47% of SME employees reported suffering from stress (with 12% taking stress-induced sick leave) as reported in our People First Culture Series research.

-Creating & sustaining a positive workplace culture is crucial - ‘bro culture’ often grows insidiously in start-ups, but will ultimately effect employee retention, productivity & growth.
+Creating & sustaining a positive workplace culture is crucial - ‘bro culture’ often grows insidiously in start-ups, but will ultimately affect employee retention, productivity & growth.

-UK technology start-ups have hit an all-time high.
-It’s a male-dominated sector where, as the US’s Silicon Valley has shown, ‘bro culture’ has a tendency to flourish.
+Tech start-ups tend to be male-dominated sectors where, as the US’ Silicon Valley has shown, ‘bro culture’ has a tendency to flourish.
 It’s no surprise since only one out of five engineering or computer degrees in the UK are being awarded to women.

 Just a quarter of women work in computer-science industries, according to research.
 Additionally, only a meagre 15% of women of colour hold entry-level positions in tech, compared with 35% of white men.